defold/doc/docs/en/tutorials/runner.md

 ::: sidenote
 Defold is a fast engine core that manages your data and game objects.
 Any logic or behavior that you need for your game is created in the Lua language.
 Lua is a fast and light-weight programming language that is great for writing game logic.
 There are great resources available to learn the language, like the book http://www.lua.org/pil/[Programming in Lua] and the official http://www.lua.org/manual/5.3/[Lua reference manual].

-Defold adds a set of API:s on top of Lua, as well as a _message passing_ system that allows you to program communications between game objects.
+Defold adds a set of APIs on top of Lua, as well as a _message passing_ system that allows you to program communications between game objects.
 See the [Message passing manual](/manuals/message-passing) for details on how this works.
 :::

 Now that we have a script file, we should add a reference to it to a component in a game object.
 That way, the script will be executed as part of the game object lifecycle.
 We do this by creating a new game object in *ground.collection* and add a *Script* component to the object that refers to the Lua script file we just created: